mark-via/qupath/README.md

   -v /absolute/path/to/your_image.tiff:/opt/qupath/infile.tiff \
   -v /absolute/path/to/qupath-config:/config \
   -p 8080:5800 \
-  quay.io/viascientific/qupath:1.1
+  quay.io/mark_viascientific/qupath:0.6.0
 ```

 ### Notes
-- The special path `/opt/qupath/infile.tiff` is used so external systems (e.g., Galaxy/Foundry) can inject the user-selected image for auto-loading.
+- The special path `/opt/qupath/infile.tiff` is used so external systems can inject the user-selected image for auto-loading.
-- The image uses the base image’s default entrypoint, so you don’t need to pass `/init` or `/start` explicitly.
+- The image uses the base image’s default entry point, so you don’t need to pass `/init` or `/start` explicitly.